chipzx92/DataEngineeringI320/docs/syllabus.md

 ## Computing Resources
 You need a laptop with a browser to access the data visualization tool we will use.
-You will be using a virtual machine (VM) on a cloud service to do most of your work.
-The software used in this class will be available on VM running in Amazon Web Service (AWS).
+You will be using a virtual machine (VM) on the University network to do most of your work.
+The software used in this class will be available on VM running on Linux.
 However, you will need your own laptop for class, able to access the utexas Wi-Fi network.
 If you do not have a laptop, or yours stops working, the school and university has resources available.
 Please check [these university resources](https://onestop.utexas.edu/keep-learning/#acc_1-1).
 Check the "Before your classes" section; I believe that you reach out to the Texas One Stop.
 We will